scala/docs.scala-lang/_tour/pattern-matching.md

 {% endtab %}
 {% endtabs %}

 `Notification` is a sealed trait which has three concrete Notification types implemented with case classes `Email`, `SMS`, and `VoiceRecording`.
+(A sealed trait can be extended only in the same file as its declaration.)
 Now we can do pattern matching on these case classes:

 {% tabs pattern-matching-4 class=tabs-scala-version %}
 {% tab 'Scala 2' for=pattern-matching-4 %}